Updated on 13 September 2015

 In one instance, the United States informed the Council of action it had taken against an individual in another country as an act of self-defence in accordance with Article 51, but this individual was captured, not killed.
 By a letter dated 17 June 2014 to the Council President, the representative of the United States reported that her Government had captured in Libya Ahmed Abu Khattalah, who would be presented to a United States federal court for criminal prosecution for his role in the 2012 attacks against the American Mission and its personnel in Benghazi.
 Stating that a “painstaking investigation” had determined that Abu Khattalah “continued to plan further armed attacks against United States persons”, the letter affirmed that his capture in Libya was “therefore necessary to prevent such armed attacks”, and was “taken in accordance with the United States’ inherent right of self-defence” (S/2014/417).

-Two other articles relating to reporting pursuant to Article 51 are posted on this website:
+Other articles relating to reporting pursuant to Article 51 on this website include: